openimis/openimis-fe_js/README.md

 - developers who want to implement new modules or modify existing frontend modules of openIMIS
 - distributors who want to assemble modules into a Docker image for delivery

+Note: please, refer to [openIMIS Frontend localisation](i18n.md) to provide translations and bind user's language to a locale for data format (dates, numbers,...)

 This repo branches, tags,... are maintained by openIMIS official delivery team who use it to build the official openIMIS Docker images containing the official modules (versions) list.

 In case of troubles, please consult/contact our service desk via our [ticketing site](https://openimis.atlassian.net/servicedesk/customer).